 As you might already have figured out yourself, backpacking in Belize is not always cheap.
-But you can save some of your BZ$’s during you stay in Placencia if you plan a bit ahead.
+But you can save some of your hard earned dollars during you stay in Placencia if you plan a bit ahead.

 How to get to Placencia with public transport

 One way of getting to Placencia is by bus, which you can catch from Belmopan.
 Don’t panic if you have to change buses in Dangriga.
 Ideally, when you go to Placencia, it is to stay for a few nights.
-You drive down a Peninsula, which takes a couple of hours.
+The journey with a bus takes a couple of hours to reach the southernmost point of the peninsula, where Placencia is situated.

-On this map you can see the location of Placencia and some of the places I mention in this post.
+On the map below you can see the location of Placencia and some of the places mentioned in this post.

 Hostels in Placencia

 My friend and I arrived late in the evening on a weekend and had not booked anything beforehand since it was off-season and hoped for the best.
-We had looked up hostels online, and found the hostel Anda di Hows.
+We had searched for hostels online, and found the hostel Anda di Hows.

 This was a very laid back hostel on the beach with kitchen facilities and one room with 10 bunk beds.
-Two people can sleep in one bunk bed for a reduced price.
-If you are on a very tight budget this is the place to go.
+If you are on a very tight budget this is one option.
 I recommend that you book beforehand if you decide to stay in this hostel for a few nights.
 As usually, you get what you pay for.
 The nights at Anda di Hows were humid, noisy and crowded.

 Other hostels in Placencia include The Royal Rat Hostel and Placencia Hostel.
 All three hostels have good reviews according to Google Maps.